JeremyLikness/usda-microservice/README.md

 (To Be Developed)

+### Ngbuild

+This is another throwaway image.
+It sets up a Node 6.x environment, installs the Angular 2 CLI, copies the source for the web app, builds it, then exposes the output as a volume for mounting by the `Web` image.

 ### Web

 The web image is an [Angular 2](https://angular.io) website.
-Node is used to build the project with ahead-of-time compilation for a lightweight and fast payload.
+Node is used in the `ngbuild` image to build the project with ahead-of-time compilation for a lightweight and fast payload.
 When the project is built, the `Dockerfile` starts with the base [nginx](https://hub.docker.com/_/nginx/) image, copies the static files generated for the Angular 2 project using [Webpack](https://github.com/webpack/webpack) and exposes the default HTTP port.

 You can type text to filter results and/or restrict it to a group (the text filter requires a minimum of 3 characters if a group is not selected).